If you asked any authority on pollution about Azerbaijan, the name Salyan, would inevitably come up.

 Pure Earth’s partners, from government officials to private enterprises and local experts, all showed up in force at a press conference to celebrate the successful completion of work.
 The project, a source of local pride, was widely covered by local news and TV networks.
 [Watch: Rovshan Abbasov talk about the cleanup on local TV – in Azerbaijani]

-“In Salyan, this was a great threat to the local population,” said Petr Sharov, Pure Earth’s regional director for the Former Soviet Union.
+“In Salyan, this was a great threat to the local population,” said Petr Sharov, Pure Earth’s regional director for Eastern Europe and Central Asia.
 “Our job was to clear the area and remove the contaminants.
 We did it, and we stand ready to assist Azerbaijan in solving any pollution problems they may have.”

 “Our cleanup of the toxic beach in Sumgayit was our first project in Azerbaijan.
 And now we have removed the worst of the toxic threat from Salyan.
 This progress continues, and I cannot be happier for my country,” said Abbasov.